-CDC is collaborating with two U.S. state health departments with ongoing investigations of locally acquired mosquito-transmitted Plasmodium vivax malaria cases.
-There is no evidence to suggest the cases in the two states (Florida and Texas) are related.
-In Florida, four cases within close geographic proximity have been identified, and active surveillance for additional cases is ongoing.
-Mosquito surveillance and control measures have been implemented in the affected area.
-In Texas, one case has been identified, and surveillance for additional cases, as well as mosquito surveillance and control, are ongoing.
-All patients have received treatment and are improving.
-Locally acquired mosquito-borne malaria has not occurred in the United States since 2003 when eight cases of locally acquired P. vivax malaria were identified in Palm Beach County, FL (1).
-Despite these cases, the risk of locally acquired malaria remains extremely low in the United States.
-However, Anopheles mosquito vectors, found throughout many regions of the country, are capable of transmitting malaria if they feed on a malariainfected person (2).
-The risk is higher in areas where local climatic conditions allow the Anopheles mosquito to survive during most of or the entire year and where travelers from malaria-endemic areas are found.
-In addition to routinely considering malaria as a cause of febrile illness among patients with a history of international travel to areas where malaria is transmitted, clinicians should consider a malaria diagnosis in any person with a fever of unknown origin regardless of their travel history.
-Clinicians practicing in areas of the United States where locally acquired malaria cases have occurred should follow quidance from their state and local health departments.
-Prompt diagnosis and treatment of people with malaria can prevent progression to severe disease or death and limit ongoing transmission to local Anopheles mosquitos.
-Individuals can take steps to prevent mosquito bites and control mosquitos at home to prevent malaria and other mosquito-borne illnesses.
+Before this year, locally acquired mosquito-borne malaria had not occurred in the United States since 2003, when eight cases of locally acquired P. vivax malaria were identified in Palm Beach County, FL (1).
+Despite recent cases, the risk of locally acquired malaria remains very low in the United States.
+However, Anopheles mosquito vectors, found throughout many regions of the country, are capable of transmitting malaria if they feed on a malaria-infected person (2).
+The risk of malaria transmission is higher in areas where local climatic conditions allow the Anopheles mosquito to survive during most of or the entire year and in locations with travelers from malaria-endemic areas.
+In addition to routinely considering malaria as a cause of febrile illness among patients with a history of international travel to areas where malaria is transmitted, clinicians should consider a malaria diagnosis in any person with an unexplained cause of fever, regardless of their travel history, particularly in patients with new anemia or thrombocytopenia.
+Clinicians practicing in areas of the United States where locally acquired malaria cases have occurred should follow guidance from their state and local health departments.
+Promptly diagnosing and treating people with malaria can prevent progression to severe disease or death and limit ongoing transmission to local Anopheles mosquitoes.
+Individuals can take steps to prevent mosquito bites and control mosquitoes at home to prevent malaria and other mosquito-borne illnesses.

 Malaria is a serious and potentially fatal disease transmitted through the bite of an infective female anopheline mosquito.
-Though rare, malaria can also be transmitted congenitally from mother to fetus or to the neonate at birth, through blood transfusion or organ transplantation, or through unsafe needle-sharing practices.
-Malaria is caused by any of five species of protozoan parasite of the genus Plasmodium: P. falciparum, P. vivax, P. malariae, P. ovale, and P. knowlesi.
+Though rare, malaria also can be transmitted congenitally from mother to fetus or to the neonate at birth, through blood transfusion or organ transplantation, or through unsafe needle-sharing practices.
+Malaria is caused by any of five species of protozoan parasite of the genus Plasmodium: P. falciparum, P. vivax, P. malariae, P. ovale, or P. knowlesi.
 Worldwide, more than 240 million cases of malaria occur each year (95% in Africa).
-Almost all cases of malaria in the United States are imported and occur in people traveling from countries with malaria transmission, many from sub-Saharan Africa and South Asia.
+Almost all cases of malaria in the United States are imported and occur in people traveling from countries with malaria transmission, many from sub-Saharan Africa or South Asia.
 Before the COVID-19 pandemic, approximately 2,000 cases of mostly travel-related malaria were diagnosed in the United States each year; approximately 300 people experienced severe disease (most P. falciparum), and 5 to 10 people with malaria died yearly (3).
-Most imported cases of malaria in the United States are diagnosed during summer and early fall.
-In 2023, CDC expects summer international travel among U.S. residents will be increasing to pre-COVID-19 pandemic levels (4).
+Most imported cases of malaria in the United States are diagnosed among travelers during summer and early fall seasons.
+In 2023, CDC expects international travel by U.S. residents to increase to pre-COVID-19 pandemic levels (4).